-In the present study, we aimed to investigate the methylomic signature of chronically demyelinated MS lesions in order to understand the direct contribution of DNA methylation to the hampered differentiation state of OPCs within these lesions.
+In the present study, we aimed to investigate the methylomic signature of chronically demyelinated MS lesions to understand the direct contribution of DNA methylation to the hampered differentiation state of OPCs within these lesions.
 One of the main strengths of this study is the unique within-comparison between lesions and their surrounding NAWM isolated from each patient.
 This setup increased our statistical power and allowed us to investigate DNA methylation changes specifically related to the lesion microenvironment, where OPC differentiation is hampered.
 Furthermore, we examined both transcription and DNA methylation in these samples, allowing us to directly correlate our transcriptional data to the methylation profile of these genes.
+In our previous study, we identified Id2 and Id4 as important targets of DNA methylation during OPC differentiation into oligodendrocytes [48].
+In the current dataset, however, these genes did not pass the FDR correction after DE analysis, and could therefore not be included in our methylation analysis.
+As we have previously shown that there were no significant differences in Id2/Id4 methylation between lesions and NAWM [48], we do believe that our current analysis approach did not miss out on important findings regarding these genes.